deckhouse/virtualization/docs/ADMIN_GUIDE.md

 ```

 {{< alert level="danger" >}}
-If module resources are not deleted, disabling the module may result in data loss.
+If the module resources aren't deleted, disabling the module can lead to data loss.
 {{< /alert >}}

-**Configuration version**
+### Configuration version

-The `.spec.version` parameter defines the version of the configuration schema.
-The parameter structure may change between versions.
-The current values are given in the settings section.
+The [`.spec.version`](/products/kubernetes-platform/documentation/v1/reference/api/cr.html#moduleconfig-v1alpha1-spec-version) parameter defines the settings schema version.
+The parameter structure can change between versions; for the current values, see the [module settings](./configuration.html).

-**Deckhouse Virtualization Container Registry (DVCR)**

-The `.spec.settings.dvcr.storage` block configures a persistent volume for storing images:

-- `.spec.settings.dvcr.storage.persistentVolumeClaim.size`: Volume size (for example, `50G`).
-To expand the storage, increase the value of the parameter.
-- `.spec.settings.dvcr.storage.persistentVolumeClaim.storageClassName`: StorageClass name (for example, `rv-thin-r1`).

-**Ingress settings**

-The `.spec.settings.ingressClass` parameter defines the Ingress controller class that will be used to upload virtual machine images via the web interface or CLI.
+### Ingress settings

+Virtual machine images are uploaded to the cluster through an [Ingress controller](/modules/ingress-nginx/), whose class is defined by the [`.spec.settings.ingressClass`](configuration.html#parameters-ingressclass) parameter.
-- If the parameter is not specified, the global value from the Deckhouse configuration is used.
+The parameter is optional: if you leave it unset, the module uses the global value from the Deckhouse Platform configuration.
-- The parameter is optional and should only be specified when you need to use an Ingress controller different from the global one.
+Set it only when image upload requires a separate Ingress controller.

 Example: